 Can Everybody Swim?

-BRONZE MEDAL WINNER FOR COVER DESIGN: 2018 Independent Publisher Book Awards!
+BRONZE MEDAL WINNER FOR COVER DESIGN: 2018 Independent Publisher Book Awards (IPPYs)!

 We stood chest deep in water as we watched the female police officer remove the man from his wheelchair restraints.
 Steadying the man, she turned to us and asked, “Can Everybody Swim?”